kos-conf/f1-leaderboard-workshop/README.md

 - Click on **Add API Key** button on top right.
 - Choose **My Account** and click **Next**.
-- Give the key a name, Select "My Account", under Key Scope select "Schema Registry, your environment and click **Next** as shown in the below screenshot.
+- Give the key a name, Select "My Account", under Key Scope select "Schema Registry" and choose your environment and click **Next** as shown in the below screenshot.

 ![](images/sr_key.png)